-The Designated Safeguarding Lead (DSL) with overall responsibility is the Nick Armitage (Deputy Head) and the Deputy DSL is Richard Clarke (Assistant Head (Pastoral).
+The Designated Safeguarding Lead (DSL) with overall responsibility is Richard Clarke (Deputy Head Pastoral) and the Deputy DSL is Jessica Blythe (Head of Pre-Prep).
 Both the DSLs are members of the SLT (School Leadership Team).
-James Thompson (Headmaster) is a DSL, and the following staff are trained to the same level: Lisa Davies (Assistant Head Professional Development) Fiona Lines (Head Nurse), Julia Veness (Head of Middle School), Jess Blythe (Head of Pre-Prep and Early Years), Jack and Jessica Avery (House Parents) and Anna Blanchard (Deputy Houseparent).
+James Thompson (Headmaster) is a DSL, and the following staff are trained to the same level: Lisa Davies (Assistant Head Professional Development) Fiona Lines (Head Nurse), Julia Veness (Head of Middle School), Jack and Jessica Avery (House Parents) and Anna Blanchard (Deputy Houseparent).
 Anna Coull is the Board of Governors' designated Safeguarding governor.